-Corporate email addresses do not indicate the specific organization with which the employee is on staff, potentially confusing correspondents as to which organization they are in contacting.
-All three corporate entities use the ccof.org domain in their email addresses.
+Corporate email addresses do not indicate the specific organization with which the staff member is on staff, potentially confusing correspondents as to which organization they are in contacting.
+All three corporate entities use the CCOF.org domain in their email addresses.